ragnarok22/gsmart/README.md

 Commands:
-generate        Generate a commit message based on the changes in the staging area login           Login to a provider to use their AI service help [command]  Display help for command
+generate        Generate a commit message based on the changes in the staging area login           Login to a provider to use their AI service reset           Reset the API key for all providers and remove the configuration file help [command]  Display help for command
 ```